Exact computation of the CDF of the Euclidean distance between a point and a random variable uniformly distributed in disks, balls, or polyhedrons and application to PSHA: Distance to a random variable uniformly distributed in a polygone

-Let us first consider the case where input variable {\tt{In}} of Algorithm 3 is one, i.e., the case where $\overline{S_i S_{i+1}}$ is not contained in the complement of the interior of $\mathcal{D}(P,d)$.
+Let us first consider the case when input variable {\tt{In}} of Algorithm 3 is one, i.e., the case when $S_i$ does not belong to $\mathcal{H}_P$.
 In this case, the edge $\overline{S_{i+1} S_{i+2}}$ can belong to three different regions, denoted by $\mathcal{R}_1$, $\mathcal{R}_2$, and $\mathcal{R}_3$ in Figure \ref{figfourcases} and respectively represented in pink at the top left, in green at the top right, and in yellow in the middle left figures of Figure \ref{figfourcases}.
 In this Figure \ref{figfourcases}, type $T_2$ intersections are represented by red balls while type $T_3$ intersections are represented by red circles.

 Regions $\mathcal{R}_1, \mathcal{R}_2$, and $\mathcal{R}_3$ are given by (see Figure \ref{figfourcases}):